 In my experience, getting your foot inside the Argentine job market is the hardest part.
 After you have already worked for one company in Argentina, it gets a lot easier to get interviews and find a new job.

 So, don’t stress about finding your dream job just when moving to Buenos Aires.
-Focus on finding just a job that is reasonably nice.
+Focus on finding just a reasonably nice job.
 This first job will open the door for more opportunities down the road.

 My first job in Buenos Aires was working for a small corporate housing start-up.
 I was coordinating reservations for corporate travelers visiting Buenos Aires and Mexico.
 It was not a very challenging job and the management team wasn’t great either.